cfiebach/Python_For_Psychologists_25-26/_sources/setup.md

 Miniconda is a frequently used system in scientific computing that contains python, but also is an efficient way of keeping your software packages up to date and of managing the environment in which you conduct scientific computing (like data analysis).
 PyCharm is a powerful user interface, which we will use to run interactive python notebooks but which also provides us with a terminal window through which we can do other things like installing packages or managing our computing environment.
 The web browser is not strictly necessary, but for our first steps using interactive jupyter notebooks, we will use the browser.

-If you already have the above software tools/packages installed (what are you even doing here?), or are confident you’ll be able to install them by the time the course starts, or a have enough programming experience that you have alternative installations with similar functionality, you can jump straight to [checking your install](#checking-your-install).
+If you already have the above software tools/packages installed (what are you even doing here?), or are confident you’ll be able to install them by the time the course starts, or a have enough programming experience that you have alternative installations with similar functionality, you can use these.

 There are a number of further software that may become relevant in the next weeks, but do not have to be installed right now.
 These influde: